syncfusion-content/javascript-docs/js/Grid/Columns.md

 });
 {% endhighlight %}

-2. If primary key "column field name" is known then refer the following code example
+2. If primary key "column field name" is known then refer to the following code example

 {% highlight html %}
 <div id="Grid"></div>
 {% endhighlight %}